 Issue #3 – Water-Related Issues

 Water seepage can lead to the development of damp patches and mould in the classroom.
-Moulds create allergens and other toxins that can have negative effects on students.
+Moulds create allergens and other toxins that can have negative effects on students’ health.

-Your windows need to offer appropriate protection from the elements.
-This ensures a healthy classroom environment.
+Your windows need to offer appropriate protection from the elements to ensure a healthy classroom environment.

 Windows – The Solutions